-Named as “One of the Most Scenic Walkways in the World”.
-The Perfect Starting Point for a Walking Tour of Old San Juan…
+“One of the Most Scenic Walkways in the World”

-As your walk on the palm lined promenade with colorful flowers, you’ll pass La Princesa, a historic landmark that once served as a prison.
+As your walk the palm-lined promenade, you’ll pass La Princesa, a historic landmark that once served as a prison.
 Today, La Princesa is the Puerto Rico Tourism Company’s headquarters.
 In addition, La Princesa also houses a Puerto Rico art exhibit worth visiting.

-As you continue walking, you’ll be pulled forward by the beauty of Fuente Raices.
-Raices translates to roots, and the fountain represents just that – the roots of Puerto Rican culture which is made up of Tainos (natives), Spaniards and Africans.
+Raices translate to roots, and the fountain represents just that – the roots of Puerto Rican culture which is made up of Tainos (natives), Spaniards, and Africans.

 Look up and you’ll see part of La Fortaleza, the Governor’s Mansion.

-Paseo La Princesa is a wonderful place to watch the sunset as the sun comes down behind Isla de Cabras across the San Juan Bay.
+The promenade is a wonderful place to watch the sun as it sets behind Isla de Cabras across San Juan Bay.

 Enjoy your walk at Paseo de la Princesa!